A Flat Roof Drain – 15 years of performance

 - Strainers slots or holes are too small

-- Drain size too small for roof surface
+- Drain size too small for the roof surface

 With our video, we demonstrate how to improve an existing drain.
 With this type of improvement, most drain problems can be solved and increase the roof’s life expectancy.
 Standing water on a flat roof can lead to material degradation and cause major leaks.